 - Prior to entering the water participants must communicate to the instructor the depth they are aiming to achieve.

 To successfully complete a Bronze Star course participants must show the instructor entries from a height going head and feet first.
-This is a initial component to rescuing and safety.
+This is an initial component of rescuing and safety.
 Participants must show caution and safety throughout this exercise.